andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/07-westin.md

 It's around 9:15 so we head for a quick breakfast before beach yoga at 10.
 We sit down and Kaiti orders coffee and I tell the waiter I'll do the same.
-The breakfast is buffet style & she tells me she doesn't do breakfast so I head up and fill my plate.
+The breakfast is buffet style so I head up to fill my plate.
 When I come back the coffee has arrived but so has a mimosa and a shot of Bailey's, creamy.
-I have to say that is an aggressive play at 9:15 AM even for me.
-I scarf down brekky, the mimosa, and half of my Irish coffee before we need to head to the beach for yoga.
+I wasn't really paying attention when she ordered but I have to say that is an aggressive play at 9 AM even for me.
+I scarf down brekky, the mimosa, and half of my Irish coffee before we need to head to the beach.

-We spend an hour stretching and posing with the waves crashing against the beach.
+We spend an hour stretching, posing, breathing as the waves crash against the beach.
-It was incredibly relaxing & a great way to start the day...
-After two drinks and a big breakfast, of course.
+It's incredibly relaxing & a great way to start the day... after two drinks and a big breakfast, of course.
 After yoga Kaiti's Catholic guilt overwhelms her and she insists that I buy the guest wristband.
-I was having a lot of fun living the life of an outlaw, so this is a pretty lame development.
+So lame.
+I was having a lot of fun living the life of an outlaw.
 It's already almost noon so I ask the guy if they have a half day pass, which they don't but he'll give me a "top shelf" pass for the price of a regular.
 Sure thanks pal.

 From here we go back to the beach to rent stand up paddleboards.
-I've never SUP'd before so Kaiti gives me a few pointers when we head out into the water.
+I've never SUP'd before so Kaiti gives me a few pointers before we head out into the water.
 I'm a bit wobbly at the start but I eventually get the hang of it.
-It's a pretty solid workout and the views are spectacular.
-After about 15 minutes of tootin around the bay I decide I'm going to try to make it to the beach across the way before our hour is up.
+It's a pretty solid workout and the views are even better out here.
+After about 15 minutes of tootin around the bay I decide to try for the beach across the way before our hour is up.
 The wind and current are against me so I work up a pretty good lather.
-I don't quite make it to the shore before I need to turn around, by which point the wind and current have shifted so the easy ride I was expecting did not happen.
-It was a workout going back in but I could use the exercise.
+I don't quite make it to the shore before I need to turn around, by which point the wind and current have shifted so the easy ride I was expecting was not so easy.

 <figure class="figure">
   <div class="row">